 Cannellini Beans & Italian Sausage is a hearty dish that is really tasty!
-Full of flavor, using dried beans is a great way to stretch your family budget.
+This is a very flavorful recipe!
+If you use dried beans, it is a great way to stretch your family budget.

 Cannellini Beans & Italian Sausage